sigsum/log-go/integration/README.md

 `check_go_deps` in `test.sh`.
 The trillian servers also need a database, see next section.

-FIXME: Document how to ensure that certain of the dependencies, in particular, commands like `sigsum-log-primary`, are built from local sources possibly with modifications.
+To test unreleased changes to one of the dependencies, e.g., sigsum-log-primary, you must run `go install` in that directory, e.g, `cd ../cmd/sigsum-log-primary && go install`.

 ## Database